 If suspects do seek legal advice, data from the advice line operated by the Scottish Legal Aid Board suggests that the majority receive this over the telephone.
 Few solicitors actually attend at the police station to assist their client.
 The Law Society of Scotland issued guidance for members last year on giving advice in police detention, but there is no comprehensive training programme available on the role of advice at this stage.

 It is against this background that JUSTICE considers that there is value in examining the reasons behind the high waiver rate and the quality of the advice and support provided to individuals in police custody.
 Our Working Party is well placed to examine and report on this area and, importantly, produce practical recommendations capable of implementation.
 We intervened in the Scottish case of Cadder v HM Advocate in the UK Supreme Court in 2010, which brought the right to legal assistance into being and jointly conducted research on how rights are provided in police custody in four jurisdictions including Scotland.
 We have long advocated the importance of legal advice during the early investigative stage.
 We now seek to ensure that the right is effective in practice.

 The Working Party

-Working Party members are drawn from academia, legal practice, Police Scotland and the Crown Office Procurator Fiscal Service.
-The strategic aim is to examine the current processes by which advice is provided to suspects and to present recommendations to increase their effectiveness.
+Working Party members were drawn from academia, legal practice, Police Scotland and the Crown Office Procurator Fiscal Service.
+The strategic aim was to examine the current processes by which advice is provided to suspects and to present recommendations to increase their effectiveness.
 The Working Party was administered by JUSTICE staff, in particular Legal Director Jodie Blackstock.
 With the assistance of Lloyds Banking Group and Pinsent Masons, the Working Party comprised of solicitor, advocate and academic JUSTICE members in Scotland, as well as police and prosecution experts: